AdobeDocs/dynamic-media-classic.en/help/using/home.md

 Welcome to the Adobe Dynamic Media Classic Help.
 Here you can access all available resources to successfully learn more about using Adobe Dynamic Media Classic (formerly known as Scene7).

-## New Adobe Dynamic Media Classic sign-in available June 30, 2020
+## New Adobe Dynamic Media Classic sign in available June 30, 2020

-On June 30, 2020, Dynamic Media classic users gained access to a new sign-in that no longer relies on Adobe Flash technology in the browser.
+On June 30, 2020, Dynamic Media classic users gained access to a new sign in that no longer relies on Adobe Flash technology in the browser.

 See [Frequently Asked Questions](new-ui-2020.md).
 New updates as of May 7, 2020.